LudoPyt/valiant/README.md

 ## Installation

-After you clone the repository, execute the command `npm install` to add all dependencies.
+After you clone the repository, execute the command `npm install` to add all dependencies.<br />
 Then, execute `npm run start` to lauche the project on `http://localhost:3000/`

-### Available Scripts
+## Available Scripts

 In the project directory, you can run: